Isaac’s Bride – The Sworn Oath (G-24-HBS)

 And he said, Blessed be the LORD God of my master Abraham, who hath not left destitute my master of his mercy and his truth: I being in the way, the LORD led me to the house of my master’s brethren.

-A bride for Isaac – part 6
+A Bride For Isaac – part 6

 Rebekah hurries home and soon her brother rushes to the well to welcome this servant of their family member Abraham.
 Invited into the home of Rebekah’s father Bethuel, the servant presents his mission, telling in great detail how the Lord led him to Rebekah.